Skip to Main Content

 Having one speeding ticket or car accident on your driving record usually won't put you in a high-risk driving category.
 However, drivers with one accident are statistically more likely to have another one within three years.
 Having multiple accidents and speeding tickets or a single DUI can have you flagged as a high-risk driver.
 It may take about 3-5 years of good driving before you could be re-assigned to the standard risk pool, but there are some things you can do to lower your insurance premium during that time.

 • Take a defensive driving course: Check with your agent to see what defensive driver course you may qualify for.
-Once completed, the course will provide you with a discount lasting for three years and can be retaken to maintain the savings.
+Once completed, the course might provide you with a discount lasting for three years and can be retaken to maintain the savings.
 Please note that some states only allow defensive driving discounts for drivers over the age of 55.

 • Improve your credit: While not all states use credit history as a rating factor, most do and having poor credit can put you in a high-risk group.
 If you improve your credit score from poor to fair or good, contact your insurance company and ask if they can re-run your policy with your improved credit score.
 This is usually a one-time option but it could save you a significant amount of money.